playermissile/scrolling_tutorial/index.rst

            bne ?loop
            rts

-The simple display list interrupt:
+The only remaining bit of code is the simple display list interrupt:

 .. code-block::